longyibi-torq/claude-extension/README.md

 4. Set Branch to **main** and folder to **/docs**
 5. Save — your site will be live in a few minutes

+## Setup for Azure Static Web Apps

+This repo is configured for Azure Static Web Apps with GitHub Actions.
+The deployment workflow is in `.github/workflows/azure-static-web-apps-brave-bay-06ce9bf10.yml` and publishes the existing static site directly from `docs/` with no build step.

+1. In your Azure Static Web App, copy the deployment token if you do not already have it
+2. In GitHub, open **Settings > Secrets and variables > Actions**
+3. Add or verify the repository secret named `AZURE_STATIC_WEB_APPS_API_TOKEN_BRAVE_BAY_06CE9BF10`
+4. Push to `az-swa` or rerun the workflow on that branch

+Branch mapping:

+- GitHub Pages: `main`
+- Azure Static Web Apps: `az-swa`

+Deployment mapping:

+- `app_location`: `docs`
+- `skip_app_build`: `true`
+- `output_location`: empty

 ## Project Structure

 ```